JohnCoates/Aerial/Readme.md

 ## Community
 - **Found a bug?** [Open an issue](https://github.com/JohnCoates/Aerial/issues/new).
 Try to be as specific as possible.
 - **Have a feature request?** [Open an issue](https://github.com/JohnCoates/Aerial/issues/new).
 Tell us why this feature would be useful, and why you and others would want it.
+- **Know a different language besides English?** We are also looking for translators, see this issue [here](https://github.com/JohnCoates/Aerial/issues/635).
 - Curious about the videos and on a slow connection?
 Check [this guide](https://paper.dropbox.com/doc/Aerial-macOS-screen-saver-list--ARLYUjAa1UrRyjC8HPKJv4DBAQ-HvOeL0gNhLpqpIFgmLHaS) by [Hidehiro Nagaoka](https://github.com/hidehiro98).

 ## Contribute
 We appreciate all pull requests.

+Know a different language besides English?
+We are also looking for translators, see this issue [here](https://github.com/JohnCoates/Aerial/issues/635).

 ## Offline Mode
 If you want to use Aerial on a Mac behind a firewall or with no network access, the easiest way starting with version 1.4 is to copy the content of the cache folder from another Mac where Aerial is already installed.